5 Steps for How to Put a Baby Up for Adoption if You are a Teen

 Putting a Child Up for Adoption at 16

 If you’re 16 and pregnant, adoption may be your best option.
-Adoption will allow you to continue your education and provide your child the kind of life you want them to have.
+Adoption will allow you to continue your education and provide your child with the kind of life you want them to have.
 Many 16-year-olds have chosen this path, and you can, too.

 If you’re asking, “Can I give my baby up for adoption?
 I’m only 16,” know that this path is always an option for you.
-Contact an adoption professional anytime to learn more or get started.

 17 and Giving Your Baby Up for Adoption